 Vinaka Fiji Volunteers will stay in their choice of a mixed Dorm or you can book your own bure (triple, double or single), Note that dorms have shared bathroom facilities whereas bures have private en-suites.

+Whether meals are included in your package cost, depends on which resort you are staying at.
 Breakfast, lunch, and dinner are included in your package costs at Korovou Eco-Tour Resort which offers a good variety of simple fare.
-At Mantaray Island Resort there are compulsory meal plans that are an additional cost but the meals here are hearty, fresh, healthy and there is a great range of options available.
+At our main resort, Barefoot Manta Island Resort as well as Mantaray Island Resort there are compulsory meal plans that are an additional cost but the meals here are hearty, fresh, healthy and there is a great range of options available.

 We will do our best to work with any dietary requirements you have, but please check this prior to making bookings as some resources can be limited in the remote locations, we work in.